open/close all folders

 - Speed Racer: Racer X versus his ninja.
 Twice.
 In one shot.
 (The Wachowskis love this trope.)

 - Melina Perez and Layla discovered this trope while feuding on Smackdown and WWE Super Stars when they both tried to kick each other in the head at the same time and accidentally knocked shins.
 Perplexed, they tried to kick each other two more times before Melina just let Layla whiff and then kicked her.
 In the next match where they accidentally blocked kicks, Layla immediately slapped Melina.
 Low Ki and AJ Styles had a similar spot in AJ's Ring of Honor debut but in that case they knocked ankles, leaving them both hobbling in pain.
-Kenny Omega and one of the Young Bucks had one tried to super kick each other, resulting in their legs getting tangled up and each hopping around trying not to lose balance, which ended up being Omega when the other Jackson then kicked him in the head.
+Kenny Omega and one of The Young Bucks had once tried to super kick each other, resulting in their legs getting tangled up and each hopping around trying not to lose balance, which ended up being Omega when the other Jackson then kicked him in the head.

 - In the Marvel Super Heroes 4D show at Madame Tussauds is London, this happens when the Hulk and a giant robot swing blows at each other.
 The robot comes off the worse out of the exchange.

-- Happens between Paul and Bryan in the Tekken 6 opening, resulting in a Kung-Fu Sonic Boom.
+- Happens between Paul's Phoenix Smasher and Bryan's Mach Breaker in the Tekken 6 opening, resulting in a Kung-Fu Sonic Boom.

 - Happens in the Quick Time Events of the final boss of MadWorld The Black Baron.
 Please stop starin'!, which takes place in a boxing ring elevated miles above the city and boy is it AWESOME.